Jarvis-Consulting-Group/jarvis_data_eng-loudwige/core_java/grep/README.md

 # Introduction
-<p align="justify"> The Java Grep application performs a recursive search for a specified text
-pattern within a directory and saves matched lines to a file.
-It utilizes various technologies such as Intellij IDEA, Core Java, Maven, Regex, Lambda & Stream APIs.
-The project was containerized using Docker for efficient deployment and management. </p>
+<p align="justify"> The Java Grep app is a powerful tool that can recursively search for a specific text pattern within a directory and save matched lines to a file.
+It is built using various technologies such as Core Java, Maven, Regex, Lambda, and Stream APIs.
+The app has been containerized using Docker for more efficient deployment and management.
+Overall, this app provides an excellent solution for users who need to search data quickly and accurately </p>

 # Quick Start